AndrewCouncil/AndrewCouncil.github.io/content/posts/efficient_terminal_tools/index.md

 [^posix]:
     Similar to `fish`, `nu` is _extremely_ not POSIX compliant, so copy-pasting or running scripts with `nu` as the interpreter are bound to fail often.

-    Never set a non-POSIX shell as your sytsem's default shell.
+    Never set a non-POSIX shell as your system's default shell.
 I set `nu` as the default program that launches when I start my TTY.